Permafrost/Tundra/README.md

   * Inputs:
     * `$object` is the string, byte array or input stream to be normalized.
     * `$encoding` is the optional character set to use to encode `$object` when it is a string.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
   * Outputs:
     * `$bytes` is a byte array representation of the input `$object` data.